mk12/wkrpt/README.md

 WKRPT
 =====

-WKRPT is a LaTeX template for writing Waterloo Software Engineering work term reports.
-It is based on [TheKevJames/wkrpt][1]; see the notes for version 1.0 in [CHANGES](CHANGES) for details.
+WKRPT is a LaTeX template for work term reports based on [TheKevJames/wkrpt][1].
+It's meant for Software Engineering students at the University of Waterloo.

-This template follows the format of the sample work report [Design Decisions for Implementing Backside Video in the SomeProduct][2] found on the [Work term reports guidelines][3] page.
+I have closely followed the [sample work report][2] found on the [Work term reports guidelines][3] page.

 [1]: https://github.com/TheKevJames/wkrpt
 [2]: https://uwaterloo.ca/software-engineering/sites/ca.software-engineering/files/uploads/files/wkrptsample2.pdf